COSD-PANDA/streetsSD/README.md

 [C3](http://c3js.org/) is used for charting, and [Squel.js](https://hiddentao.github.io/squel/) for constructing queries to send to CartoDB.

+Static assets are hosted on S3 as needed.

 The hosting for staging is handled by Surge, and production runs on Github Pages.

 Analytics are supported by Google Tag Manager, Google Analytics and HotJar.